sebastianrothbucher/sebastianrothbucher.github.io/_posts/2024-02-04-code-whisperer-useful.markdown

 categories: software development ai assistant codewhisperer
 ---

 When I first checked out AI coding assistants about two years ago, I was less than impressed, to say the least.
-Why automate stuff that is <10% of your day and is largely muscle memory anyway?
+Why automate stuff that is less than 10% of your day and is largely muscle memory anyway?
 Having used CodeWhisperer for some personal stuff recently, I gotta say I'm really impressed after all.
 The *option+C* in VSCode really is super-helpful, esp. in contexts where frameworks differ, change or just evolve quickly.
 The machine can read and copy faster than I ever could - and that's what makes it quite handy.

-So the short answer to the title is a resounding YES!
-CodeWhisperer is definitely useful.
+So the short answer to the title is a resounding ***YES!*** CodeWhisperer is definitely useful.
 Even in ways I would not have thought.
 My learning here is: it's not just about repetition (copy and paste is quite efficient there), it's also about ***variation***.

 Let me explain the last part a little: the more often one of